 TMR arises from transactions in which the Group acts as principal with clients or the market.
 It involves taking positions in fixed income, equity or foreign exchange.
 The objectives of TMR management are to understand, accurately measure and to work with the business to ensure exposures are managed within Board and Executive Management approved limit structures.
-This is done via robust measurement, setting of limits, limit monitoring and collaboration and agreement with business units on business strategies.
+This is done via robust measurement, limit setting, limit monitoring and collaboration and agreement with business units on business strategies.

-Value-at-Risk ("VaR"), Profit-at-Risk ("PaR"), Capital-at-Risk ("CaR") and sensitivity analysis are used to measure, monitor and control TMR exposures.
+VaR, PaR, CaR and sensitivity analysis are used to measure, monitor and control TMR exposures.
 VaR is a quantitative measure which applies recent historic market conditions to estimate potential losses in market value, at a certain confidence level and over a specified holding period.
-Profit-at-Risk ("PaR") comprises Value-at-Risk ("VaR") and a loss limit threshold.
+PaR comprises VaR and a loss limit threshold (i.e. Annual Loss Limit).
 Loss limit thresholds are intended to trigger management discussion on appropriate mitigation measures to be taken, once certain loss levels are reached.

 To complement VaR, CaR is used as a measure of the potential impact on portfolio values of more extreme, albeit plausible, market movements.
 In addition, CaR is used to gauge and ensure that the Group is able to absorb extreme, unanticipated market movements.
-Apart from VaR, PaR and CaR, additional sensitivity analysis limits (i.e., Greeks/PV01) and indicators are used to monitor changes in portfolio value under potential market conditions such as shifts in currency rates, equity prices and interest/profit rates.
+Apart from VaR, PaR and CaR, additional sensitivity controls (e.g. Greeks Limits/DV01/PV01) and indicators are used to monitor changes in portfolio value under potential market conditions such as shifts in currency rates, equity prices and interest/profit rates.

-MRU monitors and reports risk exposures against limits on a daily basis.
-Portfolio market risk positions are also reported to GTMRC, RMCD and the Board of Directors ("The Board").
-Furthermore, policies and procedures are in place to ensure prompt action is taken in the event of limit breaches.
-Business Units exposed to traded market risk are required to maintain risk exposures within their respective thresholds.
-When risk limits are exceeded, Business Units are required to reduce their exposures immediately to a level below the thresholds unless senior management are consulted and approve alternative strategies to minimise potential losses.
+GMR monitors and reports risk exposures against limits on a daily basis.
+Portfolio market risk positions are also reported to GTMRC, RMCD and the Board.
+Furthermore, policies and procedures are in place to ensure prompt action is taken in the event of non-adherence to limits.
+Business Units exposed to traded market risk are required to maintain risk exposures within approved risk limits.
+Business Units are required to provide an action plan to address any non-adherence to limits.
+The action plan must be approved by senior management.